Passion fruit woodiness virus

-Passion fruit woodiness virus (PWV) is a plant pathogenic virus in the genus Potyvirus and the virus family Potyviridae.
+Passion fruit woodiness virus (PWV) is a plant virus in the genus Potyvirus and the virus family Potyviridae.
 Like other members of the genus Potyvirus, PWV is a monopartite strand of positive-sense, single-stranded RNA surrounded by a capsid made for a single viral encoded protein.
 The virus is a filamentous particle that measures about 745 nm in length.